502 Bad Gateway and unresponsive OS with 2.4

 Issue is still present in 2.4.0.r.20171009.1758.
 Tested last night.
 Not using IPSEC, or IPSEC widget.
 The common issue seems to be having PFBlockerNG installed as well.

-#5 Updated by Jim Pingle 8 days ago
+#5 Updated by Jim Pingle about 3 years ago

 - Assignee deleted (